Kotlin/KEEP/proposals/kmp-kotlin-to-java-direct-actualization.md

 ## Alternatives considered

-- Implicitly match Kotlin-to-Java with the same FQN if some predefined stdlib annotation is presented on the expect declaration
+- Implicitly match Kotlin-to-Java with the same ClassId if some predefined stdlib annotation is presented on the expect declaration
 - `actual typealias` in Kotlin without target in RHS

 See [actual keyword is a virtue](#actual-keyword-is-a-virtue) to understand why alternatives were discareded.